Skip to content

 • For 2-Node Active-Passive Standalone mode:

-• Once both VMs are setup, one of the VMs can be powered-off.
+• Once both VMs are set up, one of the VMs can be powered off.

 Cluster mode

-Running policy engine services in cluster mode is a little more involved.
+Running Policy Engine services in cluster mode is a little more involved.
 Below are the steps for the same

 • sudo sh deploy.sh